 Phone: 03 9320 1000 and ask for the WA Branch

-A State election is a pivotal opportunity for a government to create the conditions under which people will pursue healthy, meaningful and rewarding lives.
-As social workers, we measure the success of any government based on the social impact of their policies.
+The Western Australia State Election is being held on 13 March 2021 and this is a pivotal opportunity for a government to create conditions under which people will pursue healthy, meaningful and rewarding lives.

-The Tasmanian Branch has developed a position statement outlining seven key areas of concern to social workers in the lead-up to the Tasmanian State Election which will be held on Saturday, 1 May 2021.
+The WA Branch has developed its WA Election policy document (or position statement) outlining seven key areas of concern to social workers in the lead up to the Western Australian State Election.

 These broad areas are:

 - Social Work Registration